This guide will tell you what Occupational Therapy is, how it can help, who can be referred and how.

 If you are a professional, you should fill in the occupational therapy referral for professionals.

-If you're a parent or carer and you want to refer a child for occupational therapy, you can do this on our Local Offer site.
+If you're a parent or carer and you want to refer a child under 18 years old for occupational therapy, you can do this on our Local Offer site.

-If you're a professional and you want to refer a child for occupational therapy, you need to use our Make an Occupational Therapy referral for a child form.
+If you're a professional and you want to refer a child under 18 years old for occupational therapy, you need to use our Make an Occupational Therapy referral for a child form.